Rozina (Bangladeshi actress)

-Rozina (born 12 April 1956) is a Bangladeshi film and television actress.
+Rawshan Ara Rozina (known as Rozina) is a Bangladeshi film and television actress.
 As of 2018, she has performed in over 300 films.
 She was a prominent actress in the 1980s.
 She won Bangladesh National Film Awards for the Best Actress and Best Supporting Actress for her roles in the films Jibondhara (1988) and Koshai (1980) respectively.
 She also starred opposite to Mithun Chakraborty in Anyaay Abichar.

-Biography

-Rozina was born on 12 April 1956 in Faridpur district, East Pakistan.
+She was awarded Bangladesh National Film Award for Lifetime Achievement in 2023.

+Starting her career in the 1970s, initially she became a lead actress but was not able to succeed over other top actresses of the competitive film industry.
+Nonetheless, she managed to keep her position as a leading actress with successful films such asManosi, Sukher Shonghsar, Shish Mohol, Radha Krishno, Manosi, Sagor Vasha, Raj Singhasan, Dunia,Dhoni Gorib, Akheri Nishan, Duniadari, Bhorosha, Matir Manush, Nadira, Razia Sultana, Jantar Mantar, Thaser Ghor, Rani Chorer Raja, Boro Ma, Tufan Mal, Reshmi Churi, Alomoti Premkumar, Miss Loita, Purnomilon, Josh, and Jantar Mantar.